Summer 2019 Program Description

 A successful proposal should generally include a compelling, well-thought-out concept, evidence of strong academic achievement by the applicant, and an outstanding essay.

-Applications are now being accepted.
-All application materials are due by 5:00 pm, Monday, December 4, 2018.
+Round 2 applications are now being accepted.
+All application materials are due by 5:00 pm, Monday, February 18, 2019.

-Decisions on applications submitted by the deadline will be announced via email by mid-January.
-Applications may continue to be accepted after the deadline on a space-available basis.
+Decisions on applications submitted by the deadline will be announced via email by mid-March.

 Where can I get more information?